Matthieu Pigasse: Politics

 A long-time Socialist Party member, he distanced himself from François Hollande's policies in 2014 through his third book Éloge de l’anormalité, in which he criticizes the inability of the elites globally to address the crisis and the systematic use of austerity measures.

 In May 2011, he organized a free concert in honor of the 30th anniversary of the election of President François Mitterrand.

 Personal life

-He is married to Alix Etournaud, a journalist and writer, together they have three children.
+He was married to Alix Etournaud, a journalist and writer, together they have three children.
 In 2011 she wrote an autofiction book about her husband's affair with the journalist Marie Drucker while she was pregnant with their third child.

 In 2011, his wealth is estimated at several tens of millions of euros.
 While he did not own a house or car back in 2011, in 2018 it was confirmed that he was the owner of two houses, one in Boulogne-Billancourt and another one in Mesnuls.

 Atypical in the banking landscape, Pigasse is a player of video games such as Mario Party, Mario Kart and Assassin’s Creed.
 He is also known to be a fan of punk rock.